po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/22-Stu_Media-Query-Print/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-  * What is a media query that can be used for accessibility?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+* Identify a media query that can be used for accessibility.
+Use [Google](https://www.google.com) or another search engine to research this.

+---
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.